 17- Ask your best customers for referrals or reviews.

 If you have happy, long-term and loyal customers, there’s an excellent chance they would recommend your business.
 Whether it’s a 5-star online review, being a reference for a potential prospect, or giving you some names of companies that they know could use your solution, you’ll never get what you don’t ask for… so just ask!

-18- Learn what TOFU, MOFU and BOFU content is.
+18- Learn about TOFU, MOFU and BOFU.

 You likely know tofu as a soy-based vegan meat alternative and have no idea what the other two are, but TOFU, MOFU and BOFU are actually acronyms for targeted marketing: Top Of Funnel (traffic generation), Middle Of Funnel (demand generation) and Bottom Of Funnel (lead generation nurturing and customer acquisition).
 There is no such thing as “catchall content” anymore – you need to nurture your sales prospects (and support your sales team) at every stage in the lead generation game.

-19- Take steps to keep remote workers engaged.
+19- Keep remote workers engaged.